“I always did love you, just had too many problems.”

 They say I am worthy and special.

-I am not allow to stay with them.
+I am not allowed to stay with them.

 I leave home.
 Searching for Mr. Right.